Invesco DB Agriculture Fund

 DBACommodityAI Summary

-Invesco DB Agriculture Fund (DBA) is running hot
+Invesco DB Agriculture Fund (DBA) is under meaningful pressure

-Invesco DB Agriculture Fund (DBA) is running hot.
-Both price extension and momentum indicators are at historically elevated levels — the asset has strong upward energy, though moves this stretched can be difficult to sustain.
-For reference: Flow Score 72/100, Trend & Momentum Score 90/100.
+Invesco DB Agriculture Fund (DBA) is under meaningful pressure.
+Both price extension and momentum are at historically low levels — the asset has lost upward energy across multiple timeframes.
+Price is currently near a structural support zone at $25 -- $26, 3% below current levels.
+For reference: Flow Score 18/100, Trend & Momentum Score 10/100.

 Market Positioning